All Summer Color

 - Frame a Courtyard

-plant dormant crepe myrtle in fall when cool.
+Plant dormant Crepe Myrtle in early spring or late fall when cool.
 Dig the hole 2 times the width of the root ball and as deep.
 Remove the tree, carefully, placing the plant on its side.
 Place in the hole without holding the trunk.
 Fill in the hole and water well.

-Crepe Myrtle is adaptable, loam, clay or sand is acceptable.
+Crepe Myrtle is adaptable to a range of soil types, loam, clay or sand is acceptable.
 The pH range is from 5.5-7.5.
+The tree prefers moist and well-drained soil but is moderately drought-tolerant.

-Use a high nitrogen fertilizer in spring and again in two months.
+Use a high-nitrogen fertilizer in spring and again in two months.
+Check the directions, over-fertilization will result in fewer flowers on your tree.

 How To Prune